LabVIEW-Open-Source/ConfigurationManager/README.md

 - Follow Semantic Versioning scheme (https://en.wikipedia.org/wiki/Software_versioning)
 - Use VI Package Manager 2016
 - Make sure the public API is accessible from a palette

+# Package Build Specs
+Always include dependencies in the package configuration (vipc file) so that the package can be installed without further downloads.
+If the package dependencies become too voluminous over time, we can review this requirement.